The Cane Corso is big and bold. But is it the right dog for you?

 Ask to see the health records of your puppy’s parents.

-You should also ask if the puppies are tested for temperament.
-Reputable breeders will work hard to ensure that your puppy is a good match for your home and family.
+Remember to ask if the breeder has tested for temperament.
+Good breeders will work hard to ensure that your puppy is a good match for your home and family.

 If you are interested in adopting a cane corso rescue dog, be sure to check out breed specific cane corso rescue organizations.

-There are several groups dedicated to rescuing and placing surrendered cani corsi with the right adoptive families.
+There are several groups dedicated to rescuing and placing cani corsi with the right families.

 Experience rehabilitating poorly socialized dogs is a requirement for many cane corso rescues.

 Adoption fees for cane corso rescue dogs can vary.
 The price you will pay may depend on the age of the dog and whether it is purebred or mixed breed.

 As a broad guide you can expect to pay in the $200-$500 range for a cane corso rescue.

 What is the price of a purebred cane corso puppy from a reputable breeder?